fluencelabs/registry/example/README.md

     registration result:  true
     ```

+We've successfully registered both services, JS/TS and Rust, in Registry and now we can access them only with `resource_id` without knowledge of particular peer and service ids.

 ## Call services with Registry (using resource_id)

-1. In [src/aqua/main.aqua](src/aqua/main.aqua) defined `echoAll` to resolve services and call sequentially:
+1. In [src/aqua/main.aqua](src/aqua/main.aqua#L35) defined `echoAll` to resolve services and call sequentially:

     ```rust
     func echoAll(resource_id: string, msg: string) -> *string: